-The degree of future protection afforded by our intellectual property rights is uncertain because intellectual property rights have limitations, and may not adequately protect our business, or permit us to maintain any competitive advantage we may enjoy.
+The degree of future protection afforded by the intellectual property rights associated with the Company is uncertain because intellectual property rights have limitations, and may not adequately protect our business.
 The following examples are illustrative:

-- Others may be able to commercialize DMF-containing products that are similar to a DMF Formulation that we may develop but that are not covered by the claims of the patents or patent applications that we own, license, will own or license or may transfer to any assignee of our U.S. co-exclusive license. - Others may independently develop similar or alternative technologies or otherwise circumvent any of our technologies without infringing the patents or patent applications that we own, license or will own or license. - We might not have been the first to conceive and reduce to practice the inventions covered by the patents or patent applications that we own, license or will own or license. - We might not have been the first to file patent applications on the inventions disclosed in those applications. - It is possible that the pending patent applications associated with the Company will not lead to issued patents. - Issued patents that we own, license or will own or license may not provide us or any assignee of our U.S. co-exclusive license with any competitive advantage, or may be held invalid or unenforceable, as a result of legal challenges by our competitors.
+- Others may be able to commercialize DMF-containing products that are not covered by the claims of the patents or patent applications associated with the Company. - Others may independently develop similar or alternative technologies or otherwise circumvent any of our technologies without infringing the patents or patent applications that we own, license or will own or license. - We might not have been the first to conceive and reduce to practice the inventions covered by the patents or patent applications that we own, license or will own or license. - We might not have been the first to file patent applications on the inventions disclosed in those applications.

-- Our competitors might conduct research and development activities in countries where we do not have patent rights, or in countries where research and development safe harbor laws exist, and then use the information learned from such activities to develop competitive products for sale in our major commercial markets. - Ownership of the patents or patent applications associated with the Company may be challenged by third parties. - The patents of third parties or pending or future applications of third parties, if issued, may have an adverse effect on our business.
+- It is possible that the pending patent applications associated with the Company will not lead to issued patents. - Issued patents that we own, license or will own or license may not provide us with any competitive advantage, or may be held invalid or unenforceable, as a result of legal challenges by our competitors. - Our competitors might conduct research and development activities in countries where we do not have patent rights, or in countries where research and development safe harbor laws exist, and then use the information learned from such activities to develop competitive products for sale in our major commercial markets. - Ownership of the patents or patent applications associated with the Company may be challenged by third parties. - The patents of third parties or pending or future applications of third parties, if issued, may have an adverse effect on our business.